 Unfortunately the plan showed that before bedtime I was still supposed to be taking a scenic and educational diversion around Whixall Moss, a legendary nature reserve and historical site.
-It was actually a relief to find that Whixall Moss was more like Whixall Mere as the flooded conditions got me out of walking round the history trail.
+It was actually a great relief to find that Whixall Moss was more like Whixall Mere, because the flooded conditions got me out of walking round the history trail.

 Instead I just trudged onto and along the towpath of the Llangollen Canal which seemed altogether more bijou than the bigger, more industrially oriented Trent and Mersey.